 - You had custody of the children when the wages were taken

-At your next earliest convenience, please consider calling a Maryland Wage garnishment lawyer in Rockville at the Law Office of Daniel J. Wright now for immediate support.
+At your next earliest convenience, please consider calling a wage garnishment lawyer in Rockville at the Law Office of Daniel J. Wright now for immediate support.